chipsalliance/chisel/docs/src/explanations/interfaces-and-connections.md

 ## The standard ready-valid interface (ReadyValidIO / Decoupled)

-Chisel provides a standard interface for [ready-valid interfaces](http://inst.eecs.berkeley.edu/~cs150/Documents/Interfaces.pdf).
+Chisel provides a standard interface for ready-valid interfaces (for example used in AXI).
 A ready-valid interface consists of a `ready` signal, a `valid` signal, and some data stored in `bits`.
 The `ready` bit indicates that a consumer is *ready* to consume data.
 The `valid` bit indicates that a producer has *valid* data on `bits`.